Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Acknowledgments

 \section{Acknowledgments}

-\textbf{Founding:} This research was supported by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004), by the ÚNKP-22-5 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund, and by the Hungarian Scientific Research Fund (OTKA) Grants No. K134437 and FK135220.
-RP. acknowledge support from the Hungarian Academy of Sciences through the Bolyai J\'anos Stipendium (BO/00571/22/11) as well.
+\textbf{Founding:} This research was supported by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004), by the ÚNKP-23-5 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund, and by the Hungarian Scientific Research Fund (OTKA) Grants No. K134437 and FK135220.
+We also acknowledge the support from the QuantERA II project HQCC-101017733 \prr{and from the Horizon Europe programme HORIZON-CL4-2022-QUANTUM-01-SGA via the project 101113946 OpenSuperQPlus100.} RP. acknowledge support from the Hungarian Academy of Sciences through the Bolyai J\'anos Stipendium (BO/00571/22/11) as well.
 We acknowledge the computational resources provided by the Wigner Scientific Computational Laboratory (WSCLAB) (the former Wigner GPU Laboratory).

-\textbf{Data and materials availability:} The compiled quantum circuits reported in this work and the VQE trained circuits are publicly available within the SQUANDER package in QASM and other binary formats at GitHub repository\cite{SQUANDER_github}